Closing Costs for the buyer

 Third-party fees are costs for services by other parties associated with your loan that aren’t your lender — for example, the title company and the appraiser.

 Appraisers are professional home value estimators who determine the value of the home.
 (Your lender uses this value when evaluating your loan qualification.)
-Appraisals typically charge around $500 for their services.
-Though, expect to pay up to $1,000 if you’re purchasing a high-value home or unique property.
+Appraisals typically charge around $500 for their services, but expect to pay up to $1,000 if you’re purchasing a high-value home or unique property.

 Pest inspection ($100-$500)